Implementer training - introduction to plugins

 Many plugins have been created and the plugin framework allows you to write additional plugins to implement additional functionality.

-Available plugins are listed on the extensions screen, which can be accessed from the navigation panel within the administration dashboard.
+Available plugins are listed on the plugins screen, which can be accessed from the navigation panel within the search dashboard.

 The extension screen lists all the installed plugins and provides options to view plugin information, view plugin documentation and apply the plugin.